s2l1/Headless-Samourai-Dojo/README.md

 Once the data transfer is finished do not start bitcoind again.
 Continue to step 11.

 !!!ADD LINUX INSTRUCTIONS HERE!!!

-When bitcoind is still starting, you may get an error message like “verifying blocks”.
-That’s normal, just give it a few minutes.
-Among other infos, the “verificationprogress” is shown.
-Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
-Since `-txindex` was specified in the `bitcoin.conf` file it will take over 30 minutes for bitcoin to build the transaction index.

-If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
-A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.

 ## 11. [VALIDATION]